Questions? Call or text anytime πŸ“ž 818-446-9627

 The Impact of a Traumatic Birth

 If your birth experience was frightening or traumatic, your nervous system may still be in a state of shock or survival mode.
-It is incredibly difficult to access feelings of love and connection when your body is still processing a traumatic event.
+It is incredibly difficult to access feelings of love and connection when your body is still processing a .
 Your body's first priority is safety, and bonding can only happen when you feel safe.

 The Numbing Effect of Postpartum Depression and Anxiety

-A lack of connection or feeling of numbness toward the baby is a hallmark symptom of postpartum depression.
+A lack of connection or feeling of numbness toward the baby is a hallmark symptom of .
 It is not a reflection of your love; it is a symptom of a medical condition that is chemically blunting your ability to feel a full range of emotions, including joy and love.

 The Simple Reality of Exhaustion